 Step 7: Results

 After running the model the results will appear in the output field.
-The user can select “Plot milk” and/or “Plot blood”.
-The graph displays the PFOS concentration in cow milk (in µg/L milk, black solid line) and/or in blood (in µg/L blood, black dashed lines) versus time.
+The user can select “Plot milk”, “Plot blood” and/or “Plot LKM”.
+The graph displays the PFOS concentration in cow milk (in µg/L milk, black solid line), in blood (in µg/L blood, black dotted lines) and/or in LKM (in µg/kg LKM, black dashed line) versus time.
 These concentrations are based on the average Holstein dairy cow.

 Several tools for viewing the graphs become visible on the right top of the graphs when hoovering anywhere in the graphs.
 The option ‘toggle spike line’ can for example be used to view when the regulatory limit is crossed.
 The option ‘show closest data on hoover’ will the display the exact x and y-values when hoovering the plotted result.
 The tool ‘compare data on hoover’ shows the PFOS concentrations for all plotted lines simultaneously.